crossplane/docs/content/knowledge-base/integrations/argo-cd-crossplane.md

 #### Set Resource Exclusion

 Crossplane providers generates a `ProviderConfigUsage` for each of the managed resource (MR) it handles.
-This resource enable representing the relationship between MR and a ProviderConfig so that controller can use it as finalizer when a ProviderConfig is deleted.
-End-user of Crossplane are not expected to interact with this resource.
+This resource enable representing the relationship between MR and a ProviderConfig so that the controller can use it as finalizer when a ProviderConfig is deleted.
+End-users of Crossplane are not expected to interact with this resource.

 Argo CD UI reactivity can be impacted as the number of resource and types grow.
 To help keep this number low we recommend hiding all `ProviderConfigUsage` resources from Argo CD UI.